galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/binding-tests.md

 What if you want to run your test against an image in a cluster?
 By editing the CPS properties file, you can define clusters containing images against which your test can run .
 Once defined, Galasa can dynamically select an image from that cluster at run time.

-For example, you might want to use a cluster called *CLUSTER2* which contains two z/OS images called *IMAGEA* and *IMAGEB*.
-You can do this by editing the CPS file to contain *CLUSTER2* and that you want it to contain, along with the properties of those images, as per the following example:
+For example, you might want to define a cluster called *CLUSTER2* which contains two z/OS images called *IMAGEA* and *IMAGEB*.
+You can do this by udpating the CPS file to define *CLUSTER2* and the images that you want it to contain, along with the properties of those images, as per the following example:

 ```
 # CLUSTER2
-zos.cluster.CLUSTER2.images=IMAGEA, IMAGEB
+zos.cluster.CLUSTER2.images=IMAGEA,IMAGEB

 zos.image.IMAGEA.ipv4.hostname=winmvs2a.example.com
 zos.image.IMAGEA.telnet.port=23